Indistinguishability and Pseudo-Randomness

 If a pseudorandom generator exists, then pseudorandom functions exist.

 We have shown that a PRG with 1-bit expansion implies any PRG with poly expansion.
-So, let $g$ be a length-doubling PRG, i.e., $|g(x)| = 2 |x|$.
-Also, define $g_0, g_1$ to be
+So, let g be a length-doubling PRG, i.e., |g(x)|=2|x|.
+Also, define g0,g1 to be

-where $n := |x|$ is the input length.
+where n:=|x| is the input length.

-We define $f_s$ as follows to be a PRF:
+We define fs as follows to be a PRF:

-That is, we evaluate $g$ on $s$, but keep only one side of the output depending on $b_1$, and then keep applying $g$ on the kept side, and then continue to choose the side by $b_2$, and so on.
+That is, we evaluate g on s, but keep only one side of the output depending on b1, and then keep applying g on the kept side, and then continue to choose the side by b2, and so on.

 This constructs a binary tree.
 The intuition is from expanding the 1-bit PRG, but now we want that any sub-string of the expansion can be efficiently computed.
 (We CS people love binary trees.)
-Clearly, $f_s$ is easy to compute, and we want to prove it is pseudorandom.
+Clearly, fs is easy to compute, and we want to prove it is pseudorandom.

-There are $2^n$ leaves in the tree, too many so that we can not use the “switch one more PRG to uniform in each hybrid” technique as in expanding PRG.
-The trick is that the distinguisher $D$ can only query $f_s$ at most polynomial many times since $D$ is poly-time.
+There are 2n leaves in the tree, too many so that we can not use the “switch one more PRG to uniform in each hybrid” technique as in expanding PRG.
+The trick is that the distinguisher D can only query fs at most polynomial many times since D is poly-time.
 Each query correspond to a path in the binary tree, and there are at most polynomial many nodes in all queries.
-Hence, we will switch the $g(x)$ evaluations from root to leaves of the tree and from the first query to the last query.
+Hence, we will switch the g(x) evaluations from root to leaves of the tree and from the first query to the last query.

-Note: switching each instance of $g(x)$ (for each $x$) is a reduction that runs $D$ to distinguish one instance of $g(x)$; therefore, we switch exactly one in each hybrid.
+Note: switching each instance of g(x) (for each x) is a reduction that runs D to distinguish one instance of g(x); therefore, we switch exactly one in each hybrid.

-More formally, assume for contra (AC), there exists NUPPT $D$, poly $p$ s.t. for inf many $n\in\N$, $D$ distinguishes $f_s$ from RF (in the oracle interaction).
-We want to construct $D’$ that distinguishes $g(x)$.
-We define hybrid oracles $H_i(b_1 … b_n)$ as follows:
+More formally, assume for contra (AC), there exists NUPPT D, poly p s.t. for inf many nN, D distinguishes fs from RF (in the oracle interaction).
+We want to construct D that distinguishes g(x).
+We define hybrid oracles Hi(b1bn) as follows:

-1. the map $m$ is initialized to empty
+1. the map m is initialized to empty

-Notice that $H_i$ is a function defined using the computational view.
+Notice that Hi is a function defined using the computational view.

-Let $\PRF_n := \set{f_s : s \gets \bit^n}$ be the distribution of $f_s$ for short.
-We have $H_0 \equiv \PRF_n$ and $H_n \equiv \RF_n$, but there are still too many switches between $H_i, H_{i+1}$.
-The key observation is that, given $D$ is PPT, we know a poly $T(n)$ that is the running time of $D$ on $1^n$, and then we just need to switch at most $T(n)$ instances of $g(x)$.
-That is to define sub-hybrids $H_{i,j}$,
+Let PRFn:={fs:s{0,1}n} be the distribution of fs for short.
+We have H0PRFn and HnRFn, but there are still too many switches between Hi,Hi+1.
+The key observation is that, given D is PPT, we know a poly T(n) that is the running time of D on 1n, and then we just need to switch at most T(n) instances of g(x).
+That is to define sub-hybrids Hi,j,

-1. the map $m$ is initialized to empty
+1. the map m is initialized to empty

-2. if the prefix $b_1 … b_i b_{i+1} \notin m$, then depending on the “number of queries” that are made to $H_{i,j}$ so far, including the current query, do the following: sample $s \gets \bit^n$, set
+2. if the prefix b1bibi+1m, then depending on the “number of queries” that are made to Hi,j so far, including the current query, do the following: sample s{0,1}n, set

 and set

-We have $H_{i,0} \equiv H_i$.
-Moreover for any $D$ runs in time $T(n)$, we have $H_{i,T(n)} \equiv H_{i+1}$ (their combinatorial views differ, but their computational views are identical for $T(n)$ queries).
-Now we have $n \cdot T(n)$ hybrids, so we can construct $D’(t)$:
+We have Hi,0Hi.
+Moreover for any D runs in time T(n), we have Hi,T(n)Hi+1 (their combinatorial views differ, but their computational views are identical for T(n) queries).
+Now we have nT(n) hybrids, so we can construct D(t):

-1. sample $i \gets \set{0,1,…,n-1}$ and $j\gets\set{0,…,T(n)-1}$ uniformly at random
+1. sample i{0,1,,n1} and j{0,,T(n)1} uniformly at random

-2. define oracle $O_{i,j,t}(\cdot)$ such that is similar to $H_{i,j}$ but “injects” $t$ to the map $m$ in the $j$-th query if the prefix $b_1 … b_i b_{i+1} \notin m$.
-(This is constructable and computable only in the next step when queries come from $D$.)
+2. define oracle Oi,j,t() such that is similar to Hi,j but “injects” t to the map m in the j-th query if the prefix b1bibi+1m.
+(This is constructable and computable only in the next step when queries come from D.)

-3. run and output $D^{O_{i,j,t}(\cdot)}(1^n)$, that is running $D$ on input $1^n$ when providing $D$ with oracle queries to $O_{i,j,t}$
+3. run and output DOi,j,t()(1n), that is running D on input 1n when providing D with oracle queries to Oi,j,t

-It remains to calculate the probabilities, namely, given (AC), $D’$ distinguishes $g(x)$ from uniformly sampled string w.p. $\ge \frac{1}{nT(n)p(n)}$, a contradiction.
+It remains to calculate the probabilities, namely, given (AC), D distinguishes g(x) from uniformly sampled string w.p.
+1nT(n)p(n), a contradiction.
 The calculation is almost identical to the proof of PRG expansion and left as an exercise.

 Secure Encryption Scheme